intel/zephyr.js/README.md

 $ git checkout stable
 ```

-If you do nothing and remain on master, in our current process you would get
+If you do nothing and remain on master, you will be looking at the very latest
-the latest code which made it through QA without too much gnashing of teeth.
-On
-the other hand, if you really want to see the latest changes, currently based on
-a recent Zephyr 1.6.0 pre-release version, you should check out the `devel`
-branch.
+changes which may have regressions or instability.
+Instead, you could check out
+the `latest` tag which will still be pretty recent but at least sanity-checked
+by QA and known to basically work.
+You can read the `version` file in the root
+of the source tree to see what version you're on.
+If you're on the master
+development branch it will just say 'devel'.

 #### Install the Zephyr SDK
 Download the [latest Zephyr SDK] (https://www.zephyrproject.org/downloads/tools), then: